QUALITY TREATMENT & CARE

 Our 3-step treatment process includes a detailed evaluation, stabilization, and referral to a trusted program for aftercare.
 Based on your evaluation, your stabilization plan will be created to meet your personal needs and may include a combination of sedation with the use of medications, medical monitoring, IV fluids, nutritional supplements, counseling, and psychotherapy.

-At Compass Detox, we offer 24/7 medical supervision to all detox clients.
+At Compass Detox, based in South Florida, we offer 24/7 medical supervision to all detox clients.
 There will always be a risk with detox, but help from our doctors, therapists, and other medical professionals reduces risks for complications, relapses, and overdose and provides the best opportunity for a positive outcome.

 Statistics On Alcohol Withdrawal